 CS 261: Mathematical Foundations of Computer Science.
+(3)

-(3) Introduction to the formal mathematical concepts of computer science for the beginning student.
-Topics include elementary logic, induction, algorithmic processes, graph theory, and models of computation.
+This course is an introduction to the formal mathematical concepts of computer science for the beginning student.
+Topics include elementary logic, set theory, relations, deduction, induction, algorithmic processes, graph theory, and models of computation.